sfnxboy/Pewlett-Hackard-Analysis/README.md

 AND (e.birth_date BETWEEN '1965-01-01' AND '1965-12-31')
 ```

-The query is written similarly to the query written in the “The Number of Retiring Employees by Title” section above.
+The query above is written in a similar manner to the query written in the “The Number of Retiring Employees by Title” section above.
 The difference is in the WHERE clause.
 This query filters for employees still employed by the company and born between a different set of years.
 Below is the resulting dataset.

 ![image](https://user-images.githubusercontent.com/68082808/93276445-827e8300-f78d-11ea-8a43-d8e46c000bff.png)